 Today the Imperial Castle is known as Centrum Kultury Zamek and it hosts exhibitions, meetings and even an Animation Theater.
 From the outside, you can never expect how different the place looks on the inside.

 Don’t forget to have a coffee on the restaurant inside while you enjoy the amazing architecture of the place.

 One of the best surprises I had when I got to Poznan was how good the beer was there.
 I’m not saying that beer in Berlin is bad, I’m saying that beer in Poznan is special.
 And I still not sure why this happens but I’m happy to share with you the places I loved and the beers you should try there.

-Ministerstwo Browaru is a pub a little bit outside of the old city center of Poznan with a great selection of beers.
-Including some brewed specially for the pub like Minister Ale, a green beer that it looks weird but tastes really great.
+Ministerstwo Browaru is a pub a little bit outside of the old city centre of Poznan with a great selection of beers.
+Including some brewed specially for the pub-like Minister Ale, a green beer that it looks weird but tastes really great.

-Besides these beers, Ministerstwo Browaru has a lot of free trade beers and a great staff that will help you choosing which beer you have to try out.
+Besides these beers, Ministerstwo Browaru has a lot of free trade beers and a great staff that will help you choose which beer you have to try out.